jspahrsummers/documentalist/README.md

 ## Stages

-The architecture is split into three major stages.
+The architecture is split into three major stages:

  1. A [SourceParser](Text/Documentalist/SourceParser.hs) locates documentation
     comments and the declarations to which they're attached.
 Currently, there's